Particular/docs.particular.net/persistence/ravendb/manual-dtc-settings.md

 snippet: RavenDBDtcSettingsByConvention

-INFO: It is important to dispose the RavenDB `DocumentStore` when the endpoint is shutdown.
+INFO: It is important to dispose the RavenDB `DocumentStore` when the endpoint is shut down.
 Depending on the way the endpoint is hosted there are multiple options.
-If the endpoint is self-hosted the `DocumentStore` can be disposed before the hosting process is shutdown; when using the NServiceBus Host and implementation of `IWantToRunWhenEndpointStartsAndStops` can be provided to hook into the shutdown process; one last option is to use a `FeatureStartupTask`.
+If the endpoint is self-hosted, the `DocumentStore` can be manually disposed before the hosting process is shutdown.
+When using the [NServiceBus Host](/nservicebus/hosting/nservicebus-host/), an implementation of [`IWantToRunWhenEndpointStartsAndStops`](/nservicebus/hosting/nservicebus-host/#when-endpoint-instance-starts-and-stops) can be provided to hook into the shutdown process.
+One last option is to use a [feature startup task](/nservicebus/pipeline/features.md#feature-startup-tasks).

 It is important to keep a few things in mind when determining a convention.